BGforgeNet/FO2tweaks/README.md

 This component removes charisma checks upon NPC joining the party.
 It does not remove other checks (karma, etc).
 For example, Goris may still decline to join if you're a childkiller.

-All vanilla and RP companions are included.
+- All vanilla and RP companions are included.
 More can be added in `mods/fo2tweaks.ini`.

 #### Party level match

 Some NPCs like Goris are acquired later in the game and never reach their true potential because of that.
-Now NPCs will automatically level up to match dude's level of experience.
+Now NPCs will automatically level up to match PC's level of experience.
 Default is to max out at level 24, configurable.
 You can kick an NPC out, come back later, more experienced, and they will level up to match that.

+- All vanilla and RP companions are included.
+More can be added in `mods/fo2tweaks.ini`.

 ### Speed